 7. The Tonight Show with Jimmy Fallon

-An hour of entertainment starring Jimmy Fallon…for free?
+An hour of entertainment starring Jimmy Fallon… for free?
 Yep, you’re not dreaming.
 Plan your trip in advance to score these free tickets, as they’re released for the next month on the first week of the previous month.
 (Example: tickets for June are made available the first week of May.)

 8. The High Line

-Technically, the High Line is a park so it should be free.
+Technically, the High Line is a park so it is free.
 But, this is no typical park.
 Designed using an abandoned stretch of elevated railroad track, the landscaped High Line connects the Meatpacking District with nearby Chelsea and runs all the way to the south side of Hell’s Kitchen.
 Take in views of the Hudson River, people watch or simply go for a stroll on this unique NYC attraction.

 9. Staten Island Ferry